microcks/microcks.io/content/documentation/installing/kubernetes.md

 ## Instructions

-One easy way if installing Microcks is to do it on Kubernetes.
-Kubernetes in version 1.6 or greater is required.
+One easy way if installing Microcks is to do it via a [Helm Chart](https://helm.sh/).
+Kubernetes in version 1.17 or greater is required.
 It is assumed that you have some kind of Kubernetes cluster up and running available.
 This can take several forms depending on your environment and needs:

 * Lightweight Minikube on your laptop, see [Minikube project page](https://github.com/kubernetes/minikube),
 * Google Cloud Engine account in the cloud, see how to start a [Free trial](https://console.cloud.google.com/freetrial),
 * Any other Kubernetes distribution provider.

-We provide a <code>Chart</code> for using with [Helm](https://helm.sh/) Packet Manager.

 ## Helm 3